trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 ## Argument count

 An ellipsis (`...`) means that the function accepts unknown count and unknown type of parameters.
-There has to be a way to somehow signal actual argument list in ellipsis.
-As `<stdarg.h>` does not provide a standard way to do it code author has to come up with their own scheme to solve the problem.
+There has to be a way to signal actual argument list in ellipsis.
+As `<stdarg.h>` does not provide a standard way to do it code author has to come up with their own scheme to solve this problem.

 A few examples come to mind: